Table of contents

 Parimutuel (or pooled) bets on horse races are the only sports wagers permitted in California.
 This also includes satellite wagering facilities.
 Parimutuel betting is where you buy a ticket on the horse you wish to back rather than placing a real-money wager with fixed odds.
 Winnings relate to how many people hold a winning horse’s ticket.

-Five tracks hold annual extended racing meets: Santa Anita, Cal Expo, Del Mar, Golden Gate Fields, and Los Alamitos.
+Four tracks currently hold annual extended racing meets in California: Santa Anita, Cal Expo, Del Mar, and Los Alamitos.
+Golden Gate Fields, which had been a fixture of Northern California racing for over 80 years, permanently closed in June 2024.
 A 1933 referendum legalized horse racing betting in California, and it remains one of the mainstays of the gambling culture in the state today.

 Card rooms